Bois Blanc Township, Michigan: Demographics

+In 2000, the median income for a household in the township was $40,833, and the median income for a family was $46,250.
+Males had a median income of $23,750 versus $0 for females.
+The per capita income for the township was $27,131.
+There were no families and 3.8% of the population living below the poverty line, including no under eighteens and 14.3% of those over 64.
+The 2021 estimates determined its median household income grew to $69,167.

 Transportation

 The sparsely populated township contains no paved roads.
 A maintained county road extends from the island's northeast corner to the far western tip.
 There are numerous unmaintained roads and trails.
 Commercial access to the island is provided by ferry connections with Cheboygan through a dock at Pointe aux Pins.
 The township is also served by a paved airstrip, Bois Blanc Island Airport, in the interior of the island with facilities for private planes.